 Best Tour Guides for Chichen Itza

 Some people love taking guided tours and others don’t.
 What they are great for is when you’re short on time.
 We were short on time during this trip and decided to do a tour.
-I was a big fan and that surprises even me.
+I was a big fan and that surprised even me.
 There was so much on this tour and I always wish I can see a place for longer but this was a great full-day tour.
 Definitely worth the money.

 How to Get to Chichen Itza